dmendiza/speaking/snake_charming/slides.md

 # I got my (re)hash pipe

-pyenv does not automatically create shims for every executable
+pyenv does not automatically create shims for new executables after installation

-    !bash
-    pyenv rehash
+# pyenv rehash

 ---